• Skip to primary navigation

 FEP in the Media

-• Article by Conrad published in From the Ground Up called “Agroecology as Faith–Thoughts on Farming With and For Nature”
+• Article by Conrad in From the Ground Up called “Agroecology as Faith–Thoughts on Farming With and For Nature”

-• Kyle’s Feature on Ants in WAMC’s “To the Best of Our Knowledge” Radio Segment
+• Kyle’s feature on ants in WAMC’s “To the Best of Our Knowledge” Radio Segment

 • Conrad’s Article on Ponds Published in LakeLine Magazine